Sven-Kunze/sven-kunze.github.io/_pages/publications.md

 Sectoral Flood Impacts in Europe - Insights from a new Spatial Sectoral GDP Dataset (with Aurélien Saussay and Leonie Wenz).

-Climate Change Impacts on Russian Agriculture
+Climate Change Impacts on Russian Agriculture (with Raushan Bokusheva and Ariel Ortiz-Bobea).

 Choosing the right spot?
-Natural Disaster Risk Exposure of Colonial Settlers (with Johannes Matzat).
+Natural Disaster Risk Exposure of Colonial Settlers.

 Subnational Growth Effects of Tropical Cyclones (with Leonie Wenz).